ayam04/mongoDB-pdf-vector-search/README.md

 An Atlas Vector Search index then allows the PDFs to be queried, finding the PDFs that are relevant to the query.

 ## Setup
-### PDFs to Query
-For this demo, the text extractor reads the PDFs from a local directory.
+the text extractor reads the PDFs from a local directory.

 ### Atlas
 Open [params.py](params.py) and configure your connection to Atlas, along with the name of the database and collection you'd like to store your text.